Tencent/tencent-ml-images/README.md

 ## Updates
 * **NOTE**: A part of URLs of ML-Images is collected from [ImageNet](http://www.image-net.org/).
 However, many URLs from ImageNet have expired.
 Thus, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
 Then, you can obtain the original image from ImageNet, if the URL is invalid.
 Please see [How to handle the invalid URLs during downloading?](#invalid-URLs) for details.
+* We provide a new file [download_urls_multithreading.sh](data/download_urls_multithreading.sh), which could download images using multi-threading module.
+Most URLs that are not from ImageNet are valid.
+Please refer to  `Download Images using URLs` for details.

 # Contents